Are you wondering if a low-fat diet is actually healthy? I am going to share with you why I think there are low-fat dangers you need to be aware of.

 The truth is foods that are naturally high in saturated fat and cholesterol tend to be highly nutritious and perfectly healthy.
-However, a low-fat diet discourages consumption of these foods.
+However, a low-fat diet discourages the consumption of these foods.

-One of the biggest benefits of including more fat in our diet, is fat’s ability to help control hormones, especially insulin.
+One of the biggest benefits of including more fat in our diet is fat’s ability to help control hormones, especially insulin.

-While in contrast a low-fat diet causes hormone imbalances and insulin resistance which is linked to diabetes, weight gain, cognitive issues and much, much more.
+While in contrast, a low-fat diet causes hormone imbalances and insulin resistance which is linked to diabetes, weight gain, cognitive issues and much, much more.

 Dr. David Perlmutter, MD, does a fantastic job eloquently explaining this in his book “Brain Maker”

 For the greater part of the past 2.6 million years, our ancestors’ diets consisted of wild animals and seasonal fruits and vegetables.
 Today most people’s diets are centered on grains and carbs — many of which contain gut-blasting, microbiome-damaging gluten whose downstream effects reach the brain.
 Even setting aside the gluten factor, one of the main reasons that consuming too many grains and carbs is so harmful is that they spike blood sugar in ways other foods, such as fats, meat, fish, poultry, and vegetables, do not.